In the previous posts, we talked about constants and variables, as well as conditionals and loops.

 Now imagine there is no microwave at all.

 Every time you want to heat food, you need to take out a pot, turn on the stove, control the heat yourself, and keep watching the clock.
-Different people would probably do it in different ways, and the result would not always be consistent.
+Different people may do it in different ways, and the result may not always be consistent.
+One person may heat the food too long.
+Another may stop too early.
+Someone else may forget a step entirely.

 A microwave reduces that variation by standardizing the process.